Ebuube/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 * Otherwise, print “Arguments found”
 * You must use `console.log(...)` to print all output
 * You are not allowed to use `var`

+## 3. Value of my argument

+Write a script that prints the first argument passed to it:

+* If no arguments are passed to the script, print “No argument”
+* You must use `console.log(...)` to print all output
+* You are not allowed to use `var`
+* You are not allowed to use `length`